 31. Write a letter to your favorite author telling them what you like about their books!
 Use this free printable template.

-32. There’s a light switch in your home.
-Nobody knows what it’s for.
-One day, you discover what it does.
-What does it do?
+32. There’s a light switch in your home but nobody knows what it’s for.
+One day, you discover the secret.
+What does it light up?

 33. You have a pet dinosaur.
-What is your dinosaur’s name, and what is your day with it like?
+What’s your dinosaur’s name?
+What’s your day together like?

 34. You can fly like a bird.
-What kind of fun would you have?
+What kind of fun would you have soaring in the clouds?

 36. Your family takes a big road trip that goes wrong in the funniest way possible.
 What happens?

-37. You discover an island no person has ever seen before.
+37. You discover an island no one has ever seen before.
 Describe what it’s like.

 38. Rewrite the ending of your favorite movie the way you want it to be.

-40. You find a treasure map.
+40. You find a mysterious treasure map.
 How would you start your treasure hunt?

 41. You’re a paleontologist and find a new type of dinosaur.
 What did it look like, and what did it do back in the past?

 43. You’re the world’s youngest astronaut and get to fly to the moon.
-Describe your trip.
+Describe your space trip.

 46. Practice writing letters with this printout.
 Imagine you’re living on a moon base.
 Write a letter to your cousin on Earth describing how things are going.

-47. You get to go grocery shopping for your family.
-What would you buy?
+47. You get to go shopping at a magical grocery store with your family.
+What special treats would you buy?

 48. You have a magic wand.
-What do you do with it?
+What spells will you cast?

 49. What does your shadow do when you’re not around?

 50. You can have the powers of any animal in the world.
-What animal is it, and what would your powers be?
+What animal is it?
+What would your powers be?

-51. Write a journal entry from the point of view of a time traveler going 100 years into the future.
+51. Write a journal entry from the point of view of a time traveler who visits 100 years into the future.
 What surprises them in that different world?

 52. You get to spend the night in a museum.
 What kind of museum?
-What do you do?
+How will you have fun?

-Creative writing is just one type of writing exercise.
-You can also find our list of journal prompts for kids, one for each week of the year, to help kids practice writing while learning to express their ideas and opinions.
+Creative writing is just one kind of writing exercise.
+You can also find a great list of journal prompts for kids, one for each week of the year, to help kids practice writing while learning to express their ideas and opinions.